 Michael Eigen, Loray Daws

-Dialogues with Michael Eigen spans 20 years of diverse interviews and interactions with the acclaimed psychologist and psychoanalyst Michael Eigen published together for the first time, including interlocutors from Italy, Spain, Portugal, Argentina, Sweden, Israel and the United States....
+Dialogues with Michael Eigen spans 20 years of diverse interviews and interactions with the acclaimed psychologist Michael Eigen, including interlocutors from Italy, Spain, Portugal, Argentina, Sweden, Israel, and the United States, published together for the first time.
+This book...

 Neil J. Skolnick

-In Relational Psychoanalysis and Temporality, Neil J. Skolnick traces his personal evolution from a graduate student through to his career as a relational psychoanalyst.
-Skolnick uniquely shares his publications and presentations that span his professional career, weaving in issues around...
+In Relational Psychoanalysis and Temporality, Neil J. Skolnick takes us on a journey that traces his personal evolution from a graduate student through to his career as a relational psychoanalyst.
+Skolnick uniquely shares his publications and presentations that span his professional career,...

 Creativity and the Erotic Dimensions of the Analytic Field centers on the mutually reinforcing relationship between erotic and creative energies.
 Erotic embodiment is given context within a contemporary model of clinical process based in analytic field theory and highlighting Winnicott.
 Dianne...